asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/ODBC/Getting-Asterisk-Connected-to-MySQL-via-ODBC.md

 Socket = /var/lib/mysql/mysql.sock
 ```

-!!! note
+/// tip
-    You may want to verify that mysql.sock is actually in the location specific here.
-It will differ on some systems depending on your configuration.
+You may want to verify that mysql.sock is actually in the location

-[//]: # (end-note)
+specific here.
+It will differ on some systems depending on your
+configuration.
+///

 ## Test the ODBC Data Source Name connection